Remote Tensor API of NPU Plugin#

 The classes that implement the ov::RemoteTensor interface are the wrappers for native API memory handles, which can be obtained from them at any time.

-To create a shared tensor from a native memory handle, use dedicated create_tensor, create_l0_host_tensor, or create_host_tensor methods of the ov::RemoteContext sub-classes. ov::intel_npu::level_zero::LevelZero has multiple overloads methods which enable wrapping pre-allocated native handles with the ov::RemoteTensor object or requesting plugin to allocate specific device memory.
+To create a shared tensor from a native memory handle or a file, use dedicated create_tensor, create_l0_host_tensor, or create_host_tensor methods of the ov::RemoteContext sub-classes. ov::intel_npu::level_zero::LevelZero has multiple overloads methods which enable wrapping pre-allocated native handles with the ov::RemoteTensor object or requesting plugin to allocate specific device memory.
 For more details, see the code snippets below:

 auto remote_tensor = npu_context.create_tensor(in_element_type, in_shape, shared_buffer);